Is It Safe To Take Omega-3 Fish Oil Supplements in Pregnancy?

 According to a study by researchers from Copenhagen Prospective Studies on Asthma in Childhood (COPSAC), the supplementation of fish oil during pregnancy can help a healthy increase in the child’s weight in the first six years of life but does not cause obesity or excessive weight gain.
 The study indicates that fish oil supplementation increases lean mass, bone mineral content, and fat mass by 280.7g, 10.3g, and 116.3g, respectively.

-1. Safe pregnancy and labor: Omega-3s in fish oil also known to lower the risk of preeclampsia, preterm labor and manage your weight (5).
+1. Safe pregnancy and labor: Omega-3s in fish oil are also known to lower the risk of preterm labor and preeclampsia in pregnancy and can help manage your weight (5).

 Omega-3s help strengthen the immunity of your newborn.